amkirwan/too_rendermonkey/README.md

 ### Installation as plugin
     rails plugin install git://github.com/amkirwan/too_rendermonkey.git
     rails generate too_rendermonkey

+    #In your Rails project Gemfile add
+    gem 'too_rendermonkey', :path=>'vendor/plugins/too_rendermonkey'

-The generate will install a file in config/initializers/too_rendermonkey.rb.
+Generate will install a file in config/initializers/too_rendermonkey.rb.
 The following params must be specified in this file to generate PDFs using the RendermonkeyToo API.

 * URI of the RendermonkeyToo instance which is running
 * api_key given from the RendermonkeyToo API